stevegrunwell/wp-password-generator/readme.txt

 == Upgrade Notice ==

 = 2.5 =
 Password generator will now appear on user profile and edit screens.
+Added Spanish localization.

 = 2.4 =
 Added i18n support.
 Refactored jQuery scripting to be more future-proof.